Your Pay Monthly Mobile Agreement

 "Website" means our website at o2.co.uk;

 "We", "us", "our" or "O2" means Telefónica UK Limited of 260 Bath Road, Slough SL1 4DX.
 Registered in England and Wales under Company number 1743099 and VAT number GB 778 6037 85.
-Authorised and regulated by the Financial Conduct Authority; and
+Telefónica UK Limited is authorised and regulated by the Financial Conduct Authority (Reference Number 718822); and

 "You" means you, the customer who this Agreement is made with and includes any person that we reasonably believe is acting with your authority.